Ambiguous Links: Addressing the issues

 Help improve our training and take our survey!

-Explore our other trainings
+Explore our other training

-Describe images accessibly and making them available to everyone.
+Describe images accessibly, and making them available to everyone

-Ensure the right language is set to properly interpret the content.
+Ensure the right language is set to properly interpret the content